nulzo/University-Nebraska-Tutor-Portal/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to University of Nebraska - Computer Science Tutoring Portal's documentation!
+University of Nebraska - Computer Science Tutoring Portal Official Documentation
 =====================================================================================

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
-   :caption: Contents:
+   :caption: help...
+   :hidden:

    modules

 Indices and tables
 ==================